Skip to content

 Mapper Layer Second-Level Cache Refresh Issue

-If you configure a third-party second-level cache following MyBatis’ approach and use version 2.0.9 or above, you may find that the built-in methods fail to update the cache content.
-In this case, resolve the issue using one of the following methods (choose one):
+If you configure a third-party second-level cache following the MyBatis approach and use version 2.0.9 or higher, you may find that the built-in methods cannot update the cache content.
+To resolve this issue, choose one of the following solutions:

-1. Add a cache annotation to the MyBatis mapper layer in the code, specifying the implementation or eviction value as the cache interface’s implementation class.
+1. Add a cache annotation to the MyBatis mapper layer in your code, specifying the implementation or eviction value as the cache interface implementation class:

 @CacheNamespace(implementation=MybatisRedisCache.class,eviction=MybatisRedisCache.class)